-For undergrad, Hannah attended the University of Georgia, majoring in political science and international affairs.
-She was designated a First Honor Graduate after graduating with an overall grade point average of 4.0.
+Hannah was named a First Honor Graduate for graduating from the University of Georgia with an overall grade point average of 4.0.
 While in undergrad, Hannah was extensively involved in the legal field, interning at the Athens-Clarke County Public Defender's Office, Athens-Clarke County District Attorney's Office, and a law firm in Marietta, Georgia.
-Before graduating and attending law school, Hannah interned for the Domestic Policy Council at the White House, where she drafted legal briefs for senior Administrative personnel.
+Before graduating and attending law school, Hannah interned for the Domestic Policy Council at the White House, where she drafted legal briefs for senior administrative personnel.

-In law school, she dedicates most of her time to UGA Law's Wilbanks CEASE Clinic, representing survivors of childhood sexual abuse in civil litigation against their abusers.
+In addition to her extracurriculars, she dedicated most of her time in law school to UGA Law's Wilbanks CEASE Clinic, representing survivors of childhood sexual abuse and exploitation in civil litigation and juvenile court dependency matters.
 She assisted CEASE with Harvey v.
 Merchan, a landmark case decided by the Georgia Supreme Court which interpreted the Hidden Predator Act.